-Congratulations again on your accepted paper to ICOIN 2021!
-As ICOIN 2021 will be held as on-site and online presentation, both, you are required to record and submit a video of your talk and a presentation slide by Jan 6, 2021.
-Your recorded talk should be no longer than 17 minutes for main conference and workshop papers, 5 minutes for poster, and 3 minutes for recent results papers.
-Even if you come to on-site venue for your presentation, you should record and submit a video of your talk and a presentation slide by Jan 6, 2021 since it is still unclear whether the situation will get worse.
+Congratulations again on your accepted paper to ICOIN 2022.
+As ICOIN 2022 will be held as on-site and online presentation, both, you are required to record and submit a video of your talk and a presentation slide by Jan 4, 2022.
+Your recorded talk should be no longer than 17 minutes for main conference (Session A-x and B-x) and 5 minutes for poster papers.
+Even if you come to on-site venue for your presentation, you should record and submit a video of your talk and a presentation slide by Jan 4, 2022 since it is still unclear whether the situation will get worse.

 In this step-by-step tutorial, we will show you how to record a professional video for your talk, easily and comfortably with your computer.
 It is recommended that you follow our tutorial, as we aim to deliver a consistent online experience to our conference attendees.

 You are encouraged to use Zoom to record a professional-looking video for your ICOIN talk.
 If you don’t have a Zoom account yet, the first step is to sign up for one.
 All you need to do is to visit https://zoom.us, click the SIGN UP, IT’s FREE button to get started.
 Use your work email address to sign up for an account.

 You will need to download the Zoom client for your operating system before using it for recording your talk.
 Go to https://zoom.us/download to download and install the Zoom Client for Meetings

 After you sign in to your Zoom account, click Account Settings in the ADMIN section on the left, then click the Recording tab at the top, and look for Automatic Recording.
 Turn it on.